ron-rivest/ElectionAuditWareRepo/README.md

 ### General purpose auditing software

+* [Arlo](https://voting.works/rla/): open-source software for Risk-Limiting Audits in the US, via [VotingWorks](https://voting.works) based on ColoradoRLA aka RLATool or CORLA, coming soon to [github](https://github.com/votingworks).
   * [FreeAndFair/ColoradoRLA: Software to facilitate risk-limiting audits at the state level, developed for the state of Colorado.](https://github.com/FreeAndFair/ColoradoRLA) - as used in Colorado 2017 and 2018 Primaray, and Orange County 2018, but see updated version at democracyworks
   * [democracyworks/ColoradoRLA: Software to facilitate risk-limiting audits at the state level, developed for the state of Colorado.](https://github.com/democracyworks/ColoradoRLA) - as used in Colorado 2018 General election, to do multi-county audits and improve many other aspects.
 * [Tools for Comparison Risk-Limiting Election Audits](https://www.stat.berkeley.edu/~stark/Vote/auditTools.htm) - Philip Stark's online web app
 * [Tools for Ballot-Polling Risk-Limiting Election Audits](https://www.stat.berkeley.edu/~stark/Vote/ballotPollTools.htm) - Philip Stark's online web app